This Gal Cooks

 Saturday was what I like to designate as BBQ day.
 We get some meat (this time it was only a Boston Butt roast as the rib selection was pretty scarce when I went to the store) Ken seasons it up and puts it on the smoker and I make some delicious homemade sides.
 I made macaroni and cheese, coleslaw, southern style green beans and corn bread.

 Now I’ve made corn bread before but I’ve never made it in a cast iron skillet.
 Why, you ask?
 Well, because up until a few weeks ago, I didn’t own a cast iron skillet.
 I had been meaning to purchase one for some time but it didn’t happen until a few weeks ago.
 When I was a kid, 95% of the time, our corn bread was made in the cast iron skillet.
-It come out delicious and moist!
+It come out delicious AND MOIST!
 This recipe I am about to share with you is by far the best corn bread I’ve ever made.

 WATCH THE VIDEO